 The annual remembrance gatherings under The Munich Plaque have always been, and will continue to be "by the fans, for the fans".

-However, Manchester United witnessed the growth of this event from 6 people in 2001 to thousands in 2020 and have acknowledged the work that Munich58 does.
+However, Manchester United witnessed the growth of this event from 6 people in 2001 to thousands in 2022 and have acknowledged the work that Munich58 does.
 In 2014 The Club approached Munich58 to offer their kind assistance in any way we felt appropriate.

-For our physical remembrance events they provide the PA system and raised platform for the speakers and singers, promote the events on the Club's website and social media channels and fund the printing of this memorial brochure which has been designed by Elaine Giles from Munich58.
+For our remembrance events they provide the PA system and raised platform for the speakers and singers, promote the events on the Club's website and social media channels and fund the printing of this memorial brochure which has been designed by Elaine Giles from Munich58.
+It is heartwarming that in just 22 years what started as an informal supporter gathering with only a handful of people has now become the remembrance ceremony attended by an ever increasing number of supporters.

-In 2021, with the COVID-related

-restrictions in place, a physical gathering was not possible but the anniversary didn't pass without a remembrance event.

-With the support of United and MUTV we held a pre-recorded remembrance event which, in terms of content, was as close as possible to the physical events of previous years.

-The event was broadcast on MUTV and via United's YouTube channel including a poignant minute of silence at 3:04PM on February 6th and had over 140,000 views.

-The recordings were done towards the end of January in a COVID-safe environment with each of the participants being allocated a time slot to ensure social distancing was adhered to.

-It is heartwarming that in just 21 years what started as an informal supporter gathering with only a handful of people has now become the remembrance ceremony attended by an ever increasing number of supporters.

 We would like to take this opportunity to thank each and every one of you for your continuing support for this event.
 Elaine Giles and Mike Thomas Founders ~ Munich58 munich58.co.uk

-MIKE THOMAS FROM MUNICH58

-THE MUNICH58 STORY

-2022 not only marks the 64th anniversary of the Munich air crash, it also marks 21 years since Munich58 was founded.
+THE MUNICH58 STORY 2023 not only marks the 65th anniversary of the Munich air crash, it also marks 22 years since Munich58 was founded.
 It was back in 2001 that Mike Thomas and Elaine Giles launched munich58.co.uk, a website that has subsequently become the definitive source of news, articles, videos and exclusive photographs related to the crash, as well as information about those who lost their lives and those whose lives were changed forever.
 The website's digital tribute book currently contains over 2,000 emotional entries from football fans around the world.
 In addition to running the website, Elaine and Mike, who are both public speakers, deliver talks about The Busby Babes, the crash and the aftermath of Munich to schools and groups as well as organising two supporter-led memorial events each year at Old Trafford.
 In the days that followed the accident, fans gathered on the forecourt at Old Trafford to pay their respects and to share their grief and every year since, on the anniversary of the crash, fans have done the same.
 Mike and Elaine attended their first memorial event over 20 years ago.
 It was a simple but poignant tribute attended by a handful of people.
 A Manchester United supporter sang The Flowers of Manchester and at 3:04pm there was a minute's silence.
 Following the silence those old enough to recall the events personally shared their emotional memories.
 Contrast that with 2020 when there were two events, gathering between them in excess of 3,500 attendees.